skirsch/Czech/README.md

 ```
 You now have a pfizer_counts.csv and moderna_counts.csv files which you can analyze in a spreadsheet

-### Using the scripts to generate time series cohort analysis files
+### Using the code to generate time series cohort analysis files

 ```
 python buckets.py dose2.csv dose2